gobeyondidentity/developer-docs/docs/api-tokens/list-access-tokens.md

 displayed_sidebar: mainSidebar
 ---

-import { Alert, Col, Row } from 'antd';
 import MultiLanguageCodeBlock from '@site/src/components/CodeBlocks/MultiLanguageCodeBlock';

 ## Prerequisites

 In order to list tokens, you need the following:

 - the application_id of the application that was used to issue the token

- - a bearer token with the `tokens:read` scope and audience 'beyondidentity' for authorization (to create a Beyond Identity API token, see examples [here](./create-api-token#example-create-tokens-for-the-beyond-identity-management-api))
+- a bearer token with the `tokens:read` scope and audience 'beyondidentity' for authorization (to create a Beyond Identity API token, see examples [here](./create-api-token.md#example-create-tokens-for-the-beyond-identity-management-api))

 ## Admin Console

 The console enables you to view issued API tokens for applications that use the client credentials grant type, such as the built in Beyond Identity Management API.
 For apps that use the authorization code grant type, you'll need to [list tokens via the API](#api).

 For applications that use the client credentials grant type, view issued API tokens in the Admin console as follows:

 1. Under **Apps**, select the app for which you want to view issued tokens, such as the **Beyond Identity Management API** application.

   ![Beyond Identity Management API](../images/apps-beyond-identity-management-api.png)